Skip to content

 Museums of 20th-Century Egyptian Public Figures

-In addition to that, there are a great number of medals, ribbons, badges, and gifts that were given to Om Kulthoum by Egyptian and Arab presidents, not to mention photographic records of her most popular songs, song lyrics in her very own handwriting, and even the first microphone that she used to record her first song in the Egyptian Radio in the 1920s.
+In addition, a significant number of medals, ribbons, badges, and gifts were given to Om Kulthoum by Egyptian and Arab presidents, not to mention photographic records of her most popular songs, song lyrics in her handwriting, and even the first microphone that she used to record her first song in the Egyptian Radio in the 1920s.

 There is a small cinema room with a large screen showing a documentary of Om Kulthoum and the various stages of her life.

-The exit of the museum leads to a wide terrace with a breathtaking view of the Nile.
-And with the silence that wraps the entire place, I assure you, you will not help but fixate on the horizon, completely incapable of doing anything except hearing your thoughts.
+The museum’s exit leads to an expansive terrace with a breathtaking view of the Nile.
+And with the silence that wraps the entire place, I assure you, you will not help but fixate on the horizon, utterly incapable of doing anything except hearing your thoughts.

 The iconic museum is open every day from 8:00 am to 4:00 pm.
 One entry ticket for tourists is worth 20 EGP.
 Photography is also allowed at an extra fee.

 Interestingly, your visit to the Museum of Om Kulthoum does come with a gift.
-There, within the same complex of al-Manasterly Palace, is the Nilometre.
-It is a structure that was used in the past to measure the water level during the annual flood season.
-This allowed the government to accurately distribute the water and calculate taxes.
+Within the same complex of al-Manasterly Palace is the Nilometre.
+It is a structure used in the past to measure the water level during the annual flood season.
+This allowed the government to distribute water and calculate taxes accurately.

-It is worth mentioning here that the Nilometer was in use since the Pharaonic eras and up until the 1960s when the Aswan Dam was built.
+It is worth mentioning here that the Nilometer was in use from the Pharaonic era until the 1960s when the Aswan Dam was built.

 2. Museum of Gamal Abdul Naser

-Abdul Naser, the second president of the then-newly declared Republic of Egypt.
+Abdul Naser was the second president of the then-newly declared Republic of Egypt.

 Since museums are full of old, historic items, they may somehow resemble time machines.
 Once you step inside them, they take you hundreds, thousands, and maybe even millions of years back in time.
 And if you happened to be a history nerd, such an experience would be even more pleasant for you.

-Admittedly, the Egyptian government has been giving so much attention over the past 10 years to opening new museums and renovating old ones.
-One remarkable museum dedicated to the second president of Egypt Gamal Abdul Naser was opened in October 2016.
+Admittedly, the Egyptian government has given so much attention over the past 10 years to opening and renovating new museums.
+One remarkable museum dedicated to the second president of Egypt, Gamal Abdul Naser, was opened in October 2016.

 Gamal Abdul Naser was a powerful president who led a series of significant changes in Egyptian politics and history.
-Some of which, for instance, were putting an end to the British occupation of Egypt, the nationalisation of the Suez Canal Company, and the establishment of the Aswan High Dam.
+Some of these included ending the British occupation of Egypt, nationalising the Suez Canal Company, and establishing the Aswan High Dam.

 For those and many other changes, people truly loved him.
-And again, just like what happened later with Om Kulthom, millions of Egyptians came to Cairo from all corners of Egypt in September 1970 to say goodbye to the man who gave them their dignity back.
+Again, just like what happened later with Om Kulthom, millions of Egyptians came to Cairo from all corners of Egypt in September 1970 to say goodbye to the man who had returned their dignity.

-On a side note, Gamal Abdul Naser himself was a big fan of Om Kulthoum and he did attend some of her concerts.
-He also was the one who urged the cooperation between her and composer Mohamed Abdul Wahab, which resulted in several musical masterpieces.
+On a side note, Gamal Abdul Naser was a big fan of Om Kulthoum and attended some of her concerts.
+He also urged the cooperation between her and composer Mohamed Abdul Wahab, which resulted in several musical masterpieces.

 OK, back to the museum.
 It is located in the famous district of Heliopolis in Cairo.
 Honestly, it is not just any museum.
-It is Abdul Naser’s very own house which is different from the presidential palace al-Qubba where he used to host his official guests.
+It is Abdul Naser’s very own house, which is different from the presidential palace al-Qubba, where he used to host his official guests.
 The original house was a large villa with two floors.
-Another building was then added to it as an expansion to the new museum.
+Another building was then added to it to expand the new museum.

-Interestingly, the house rooms were kept the same as they were before.
+Interestingly, the rooms in the house were kept the same as before.
 Nothing has changed, not even a bit.
-Once you step inside, you cannot mistake the interior design style of the 1960s and you will not help but feel you are on an old movie set.
-There, you can see the dining room, the president’s personal office, and his bedroom with his pyjamas, socks, and shoes.
+Once you step inside, you cannot mistake the interior design style of the 1960s, and you will not help but feel you are on an old movie set.
+There, you can see the dining room, the president’s office, and his bedroom with his pyjamas, socks, and shoes.

-The second floor of the museum contains exhibits and personal items of Abdul Naser kept in glass cabinets.
-There are also many labels and wall texts that elaborate on his life and how he rose to power.
-In addition, multiple screens show documentaries of Abul Naser and his very famous speeches—he was a powerful public speaker by the way.
+The museum’s second floor contains exhibits and personal items of Abdul Naser kept in glass cabinets.
+Many labels and wall texts also elaborate on his life and how he rose to power.
+In addition, multiple screens show documentaries of Abul Naser and his famous speeches—he was a powerful public speaker.

-The museum is open every day from 10:00 am to 3:00 pm except on Mondays.
-For a few years after its opening, entering the museum was free of charge but now there is a low-priced entry fee.
-Yet, unfortunately, photography is prohibited.
+The museum is open daily from 10:00 a.m. to 3:00 p.m. except on Mondays.
+Entry was free for a few years after its opening, but now there is a low-priced entry fee.
+Unfortunately, photography is prohibited.

 So it is…

-One way to explore a country is to get to know its famous, beloved public figures and understand what role they played in its development.
-In Egypt’s case, there are thousands of scholars, scientists, writers, actors, politicians, doctors, singers, and military personalities that made huge changes intended for the progress of the country.
+One way to explore a country is to get to know its famous, beloved public figures and understand their role in its development.
+In Egypt, thousands of scholars, scientists, writers, actors, politicians, doctors, singers, and military personalities made massive changes to advance the country.
 Two such influencers are Om Kulthoum and Gamal Abdul Naser.

-Om Kulthoum as the prominent singer in 20th-century Egypt had a long glorious life that transformed the course of Egyptian music and has entertained hundreds of millions of Egyptians and Arabs for decades and decades.
-Visiting her museum on al-Rawda Island is a necessary item on every tourist’s (and Egyptian’s) checklist.
+Om Kulthoum, a prominent singer in 20th-century Egypt, lived a glorious life that transformed Egyptian music and entertained hundreds of millions of Egyptians and Arabs for decades.
+Visiting her museum on al-Rawda Island is a must on every tourist’s (and Egyptian’s) checklist.

-Among all the political figures who ruled or participated in the ruling of Egypt, Gamal Abdul Naser was pre-eminent.
+Gamal Abdul Naser was pre-eminent among all the political figures who ruled or participated in the ruling of Egypt.
 His house in Heliopolis was turned into a museum.
 It opened its gates to visitors in late 2016 to come and have a glimpse at the life of the man who led the development of Egypt in the second half of the 20th century and whose influence is still prevailing up to the moment.

 Leave a comment